Dhruv-2003/HashNodeBlogs/cl67eact403d0y6nvd3fnhtb5.md

   process.exit(1);
 });
 ```
-This script first take the input of name , description and image from the node terminal which we will provide while running the script and converts that into uploadable version and then Prepares the metadata and upload it to the IPFS
+This script first takes the name input, description and image from the node terminal which we will provide while running the script and converts it into uploadable version and then prepares the metadata and uploads it to the IPFS.
-- Create a folder named `files` & Store the image file in the folder
+- Create a folder named `files` & Store the image file inside the folder.
 - Run the script with following command `node upload.mjs files/<Image Name> '<Name>' '<Description>' `

 CID and token URI get's logged in the console which can be stored for creating NFTs , provide the `url` part for the metadata while setting the URI for the NFT.

-Voila ! 🎊🥳 You have Successfully Created NFT Metadata using Script , run JS script any time you want to create metadata .
+Voila!!! 🎊🥳 You have Successfully Created NFT Metadata using Script, now you can run JS script any time you want to create metadata .

 ## Next.js App with NFT.storage SDK Package

-I have already prepared a Dapp for you all to try it out , so go ahead with live link and try .
+I have already prepared a Dapp for you all to try out,So go ahead with the link below and see if for yourself.

 [Github Repo](https://github.com/Dhruv-2003/NFTStorageDemoApp)